Narthur/ohc-handbook/Section 3.md

 In some instances, a student may want to audit a course.
 If space is available, the student may attend the class and listen to the lectures and discussions.
 No exams, quizzes, papers, or projects will be required of an auditing student except at the discretion of the teacher.
 No credit is given.
 No change from credit to audit may be made after the last day to withdraw from a course.

-Some courses may be audited only at the full tuition rate.
 Where a course has enrollment limits, students taking the course for credit will be given priority.
 Auditing students must understand the instructor is under no obligation to evaluate their work and/or performance.
 Audits may be recorded on transcripts.
 Proficiency exams may not be taken after a course is audited.

+Some courses, included all vocational classes, may only be audited at the full tuition rate.

 ## Study Load